-- Abandoned carts.
+- Reduce cart abandonment rates.
 Customers happen to abandon carts if they are not satisfied with delivery options.
 Fulfillment offers more options, faster delivery times, and often lower shipping costs than if the seller delivers the goods in-house.

 - Bad feedback.
 Fulfillment operators can handle input for the seller and improve service.

 - Inventory mismatch.
 Fulfillment operators can manage inventory and make recommendations to the seller.

 - Handling a large number of orders.
 A salesperson may have difficulty handling a large number of orders, whereas a fulfillment operator has disproportionate resources to do so than a small store.

 Amazon is considered the fulfillment pioneer.
 It was the first company to provide packing and delivery services to sellers trading on the marketplace.

 Each fulfillment company has its operating structure and capabilities.
 Some companies can print and create books, while others keep finished products in-house and send them to customers as orders come in.

 Most fulfillment firms are based on payment for each shipment of merchandise.
 The more order flow you can provide, the lower the price per checkout.
 With this payment method, it’s easy to see if you can afford to outsource or if it’s better to continue doing all the work yourself.

 Outsourcing to fulfillment is highly recommended for online stores, even when the turnover is not yet too high.
 You outsource part of the responsibilities, and you get the time that can be successfully spent on business development.

 When choosing a fulfillment company, you should pay attention to: